HELPLINE INFORMATION AND RESOURCES

 0800 269 4389 (0800 ANXIETY)

-This service is completely confidential and free of charge.
-It is the only service of its type in Aotearoa.
-Download our Helpline info pack for more details.
+This service is confidential and free of charge.
+It is the only service of its type in Aotearoa New Zealand.

 Who will I be talking to?

 Our Helpline is staffed by specially trained and understanding volunteers.
 If you are experiencing anxiety or panic and don't know what to do, our helpline staff are well-equipped to walk and talk you through the experience.

 – We will listen and support you with empathy and unconditional acceptance.

 – We can take you through breathing and relaxation exercises that are really effective in reducing feelings of anxiety and panic.

 – We can share information about anxiety and practical strategies you can learn and apply when feeling stressed or anxious.

 – Please note we are not a counselling line - we offer encouragement, education, and advice for anyone experiencing anxiety or supporting someone else living with anxiety.

 Please remember to call 111 in more urgent situations.

 Download a Helpline and Crisis Numbers list for Families & Whanau here >